Margex

 Isolated Margin Liquidation

-For Isolated Margin positions, an Estimated Liquidation Price is automatically provided.
+For positions, an Estimated Liquidation Price is automatically provided.
 This reflects the estimated price level at which a position will be liquidated, due to a trader’s margin no longer being sufficient to cover further losses if the market moves against the trade:

 It is important to keep in mind that the EST. liq. price is an estimated value based on the available margin remaining in a trade.
 This means that the estimated liquidation price of an isolated-margin position can change.
 This can occur when: